Meet The Team2020-2021

-Caroline Miller has been involved with the not-for-profit world for 20 years, as a Director with the Vancouver International Dragon Boat Society & Bard on the Beach; as General Manager of the Okanagan Symphony, and is currently a senior policy analyst at the Kelowna Chamber of Commerce.
+Caroline has been involved with the not-for-profit world for 20 years, as a Director with the Vancouver International Dragon Boat Society & Bard on the Beach; as General Manager of the Okanagan Symphony, and is currently a senior policy analyst at the Kelowna Chamber of Commerce.
 Caroline has sat on municipal peer assessment committees, and written cultural plans for a range of municipalities in British Columbia.
 She has assisted the Central Okanagan Charitable Gaming Association since 2007.
-Based in Kelowna, she works with NFPs throughout the Okanagan & the Kootenays, delivering workshops and working with multiple not-for-profit members in the region.
-She is President of the Society of Friends of the Early Music Studio in Kelowna, an organization she has been with since 2003.
-As Chair of the BCACG in 2019, she now sits on the Board of Volunteer BC.
+Based in Kelowna, she works with NFPs throughout the Okanagan & the Kootenays, delivering workshops and working with multiple not-for-profit members.
+She is President of the Society of Friends of the Early Music Studio in Kelowna.
+As Chair of the BCACG, she now sits on the Board of Volunteer BC.

 Mary Catherine Williams

 Mary Catherine Williams has over thirty years of experience working with children, families, and communities to promote well-being, safety and success.
 Her career spans working in child care centres in the Downtown Eastside, instructing ECE programs, operating child care facilities, owning a small business, supporting families raising children with a variety of developmental disabilities and challenges, and providing training to families and community professionals.